dendronhq/dendron-site/vault/dendron.topic.commands.md

 Build your notes using publishing v2

  This command works by running `dendron-cli` in the background.
-- NOTE: this has not yet been tested on windows